SMS Responder Bot

 In order to use the SMS Responder Bot application, you must route the SMS service for at least one DID.
 This can be done in the Manage DID portal with the following steps:

-b.
 If SMS has not been enabled, then click the control to do so.
 Note that it can take up to 1 hour for SMS to be fully provisioned.
 The status will say "pending" while the SMS service is not yet provisioned.
-When SMS is enabled, proceed to Step "c".

 Note: SMS enabled DIDs will be charged as stated in your MSA.

-(2) selecting the appropriate domain for the service to be associated with; and
+Selecting the domain for the service to be associated with; and

-2. Create an Entitlement for the SMS Responder
+2. Assign an Entitlement for the SMS Responder